pymc-devs/pymc-data-umbrella/webinars/contributing_to_documentation/docstring_tutorial.md

   already be as it defaults to the commit message.
 * Edit the description.
 You can remove all the points in the checklist except the one about the release notes.
 Then add a link to the issue you commented on.
+* If you have taken any notes while updating the docstring add them to the PR description.
 * Make sure the "Allow edits and access to secrets by maintainers" button is checked (it generally is checked by default)